Issues in Ethics: Conflicts of Professional Interest

 Guidance

-"Individuals shall honor their responsibility to hold paramount the persons they serve professionally or who are participants in research and scholarly activities, and they shall treat animals involved in research in a humane manner."
+Principle I: "Individuals shall honor their responsibility to hold paramount the welfare of persons they serve professionally or who are participants in research and scholarly activities."

-This indicates that professional practice decisions must first and foremost promote the best interests of those who are being served.
-Normally, there is no conflict between the professional's interest and the interests of those they serve.
-This is because both the professional and the client typically share the same interests (the clinician and the patient both want the patient to improve as much and as quickly as possible; the teacher and the student both seek the student's intellectual and professional advancement; the researcher and the journal in which research is published both seek to advance understanding).
+In other words, professional practice decisions must first and foremost promote the best interests of those who are being served.
+Typically, there is no conflict between the professional's interest and the interests of those they serve.
+This is because both the professional and the client typically share the same interests (e.g., the clinician and the client/patient both want improvement to occur as much and as quickly as possible).
 Moreover, professionals are usually quite skilled in keeping their own personal interests and preferences separate from their professional responsibilities.

 Discussion